Reputation Management FAQs

 How does Reputation X choose sites to promote?

-We work to improve sites about your brand, whether it be corporate or personal, that have high positive sentiment (or we create them).
+We are often called upon to cause specific search results to rise or fall for a given online profile.
+We work to improve sites about your brand, whether it be corporate or personal, that have high positive sentiments.
+Sometimes, we create them.
+The exact mix is different for every campaign.
 When promoting positive online content, we look for a number of technical factors, some of those factors include:

 • Relatively high position in search results